Lambosaurus/caltrops/rule-docs/caltrops.md

 > Because combat is broken into [combat groups](#combat-groups), is is trivial to run swarm enemies.
 Allow excess wounds to kill multiple foes in the swarm.

+## Foe wounds

+Most foes should be given `1` [wound slot](#wounds), and die upon taking a single wound.

+Large or important creatures may be given multiple wounds.

+# Pause

+// TODO